swnesbitt/ATMS-305/SYLLABUS.md

 The course will be graded as a weighted average: 60% will be the average of assignments, 30% for quizzes, and 10% for the final exam.
 The lowest quiz score will be dropped.

-Quizzes will be 10-question multiple choice, closed book, and administered online.
+Quizzes will be 10-question multiple choice, open book, administered online.
 If you miss a quiz due to an unexcused absence, you will earn a 0.
 However, makeup quizzes need to be scheduled with the Instructor.

 The final exam will be 7:00-10:00 p.m., Friday, May 5.
 A makeup exam time may be scheduled if there is a conflict with another exam.